-The Tahoe WRAMP Demonstration Project piloted the state's wetland monitoring and assessment framework for assessing the distribution and abundance of wetlands and the overall condition of streams (and their riparian areas) in two watersheds within the Lake Tahoe Basin (Third Creek watershed in Nevada, and the Upper Truckee River watershed in California - see Figure 2).
+The Tahoe WRAMP Demonstration Project piloted the state's wetland monitoring and assessment framework for assessing the distribution and abundance of wetlands and the overall condition of streams (and their associated riparian areas) in two watersheds within the Lake Tahoe Basin (Third Creek watershed in Nevada, and the Upper Truckee River watershed in California - see Figure 2).
 The California Wetland Monitoring Workgroup's Tenets of a State Wetland and Riparian Area Monitoring Plan's (WRAMP) toolset includes standardized methods to map aquatic resources and assess their ecological condition within the state and was developed to support the monitoring component of the California Wetland and Riparian Area Protection Policy.

 The Tahoe demonstration watersheds were selected for their relatively large size, ease of access, abundant watershed information, implemented restoration projects, stakeholder support, and state representation (one each in California and Nevada).
 The main purpose of the project was to transfer the state's standardized wetland monitoring and assessment tools (wetland mapping protocols, rapid assement methods, and online data managment and wetland project managment services) to Tahoe agencies and stakeholders.